 Skip to main content

-The function of a LED driver is to deliver a regulated supply of power to an LED light fitting, or a light emitting diode (LED).
+The function of an LED driver is to deliver a regulated supply of power to an LED light fitting or a light-emitting diode (LED).

-A LED driver is a switch mode power supply, which is an electronic device.
-LED drivers are also sometimes referred to as LED power supplies, or LED transformers.
+An LED driver is an electronic device that is a switch-mode power supply.
+LED drivers are also sometimes referred to as LED power supplies or LED transformers.

 Types of LED Driver Available

-There are many different types of LED driver available, most of which you can buy online from Power Supplies Australia.
+There are many different types of LED drivers available, most of which you can buy online from Power Supplies Australia.

 The type of LED driver you need very much depends on the following factors: